 Venture into the depths of complex flavor with this Imperial Stout.
-The deepest and darkest of them all, the Mariana Trench is only brewed twice a year.
-Big, bold and flavorful come together in a Due South snifter glass for the craft beer folks with the advanced palate.
+The deepest and darkest of them all, the Mariana Trench is only brewed once a year.
 Proceed with caution.

-Interesting Fact: Named after the deepest part of the earth’s oceans, the Mariana Trench will debut this fall.
+Interesting Fact: Named after the deepest part of the earth’s oceans, the Mariana Trench will debut this winter.
 No human on earth has ever tasted this beer.